 How to Apply

 The Free Application for Federal Student Aid (FAFSA) is used to apply for both federal and state financial aid at California State University, Stanislaus.
 You can apply electronically on the Web at www.fafsa.ed.gov.
-You must include CSU Stanislaus’ Federal School Code on the FAFSA, 001157.
+You must include Stanislaus State's Federal School Code on the FAFSA, 001157.
 The FAFSA is available in English and Spanish.

-To apply online, you will need the correct version of either Netscape Navigator or Internet Explorer.
-We encourage students, and parents of dependent students, to use a U.S. Department of Education PIN (personal identification number) as an electronic signature.
-If you do not use the PIN, you will need access to a printer to print out a signature page, which must be signed and mailed to the processor.
-(First-time applicants, and parents of dependent applicants, may request a PIN at: pin.ed.gov).
+We encourage students, and parents of dependent students to use the U.S. Department of Education FSA ID as an electronic signature.
+If you do not create an FSA ID to use as an electronic signature, you will need to access a printer to print out a signature page, which must be signed and mailed to the processor.
+(First-time applicants, and parents of dependents applicants, may request an FSA ID at https://fsaid.ed.gov)

 If you have filed a FAFSA for the prior year by October 28, you will receive instructions (including a PIN) from the central processor for renewing your application electronically.
 The renewal reminder will be sent to you via e-mail if a valid e-mail address is present on your previous application record, or by a renewal reminder letter if e-mail is not possible.
 Applicants who receive the renewal reminder, but do not wish to renew their applications electronically, may complete the paper FAFSA instead.